The Democratic Coalition: Devin Nunes billboard

 In May 2017, the Democratic Coalition paid for a billboard in Devin Nunes' district, as a direct challenge to GOP members largely avoiding town hall meetings during the height of the investigation into Russian interference in the 2016 United States elections.
 The billboard read, "Devin Nunes.
 Hold a town hall.
 Let's talk about Russia."

 First Impeachment of Donald Trump

 In October 2019, the Coalition launched an Impeachment Task Force in direct response to Trump's impeachment defense task force.
 With a cast of celebrities, the group aimed to amplify breaking news and accounts related to impeachment and counter disinformation using paid advertising.
 Members included actors Tom Arnold, Ron Perlman and George Takei; and actresses Debra Messing and Alyssa Milano.
-Other confirmed famous task force members were musician Stefan Lessard, authors Grant Stern and Lea Black and former tennis player Martina Navratilova.
+Other notable task force members were musician Stefan Lessard, authors Grant Stern and Lea Black and former tennis player Martina Navratilova.
 Dworkin said he was able to recruit many of the celebrities because they were his "personal friends."